 A: The Department of Education currently works with a group of approved Livescan vendors, which are listed on the authorization information which will be emailed to you.
 Only approved locations may be used for electronic fingerprint submission.
-Approved vendors are located in Las Vegas, Carson City, Reno, and Elko.
+Approved vendors are located throughout Nevada.
 Applicants who do not live near an approved Livescan location will have to turn in a fingerprint card in lieu of submitting prints electronically.

 Most Law enforcement agencies do not submit fingerprints via Livescan for the Department of Education, although they can still take an applicant’s fingerprint and provide him or her with a fingerprint card to turn in.